rust-lang/nomicon/src/what-unsafe-does.md

   `enum`/`struct`/array/slice/tuple field address
 * Reading [uninitialized memory][]
 * Breaking the [pointer aliasing rules][]
-* Producing invalid primitive values:
+* Producing invalid primitive values (either alone or as a field of a compound type such as `enum`/`struct`/array/tuple):
     * dangling/null/unaligned references
     * null `fn` pointers
     * a `bool` that isn't 0 or 1